criteo/babar/README.md

 - `CPUTimeProfiler`: this profiler registers and logs CPU usage and GC activity metrics at a regular interval.
 This interval can be configured using the `profilingMs` option in its arguments (e.g. `CPUTimeProfiler[profilingMs=5000]` will add the profiler and make it register metrics every 5 seconds)

-- `MemoryProfiler`: this profiler registers metrics about memory (heapand off-heap used and committed memory) as well as reserved memory for the containers.
+- `MemoryProfiler`: this profiler registers metrics about memory (heap and off-heap used and committed memory) as well as reserved memory for the containers.
 The frequency of the profiling can be adjusted with `profilingMs`, and the amount of reserved memory for the executor can be indicated with `reservedMB`

 - `StackTraceProfiler`: This profilers registers the stach traces of all `RUNNABLE` threads at regular intervals (the `profilingMs` options) and logs them at another interval (the `reportingMs` option) in order to aggregate multiple traces before logging them to save space in the logs.
 The traces are always logged at the JVM shutdown so one can set the repoting interval very high in order to save the most space in the logs if they are not interested in having traces logged in case the JVM is killed or fails.